ScottKirvan/ScooterUtils/README.md

 If common tasks can be automated or streamlined, they may end up in **ScooterUtils**.
 Generally, the plugin is a Swiss Army Knife of tools and includes things that make Unreal Engine a bit quicker to use, especially if you're creating and maintaining several projects.
 If you've got something you're repeatedly turning off or resetting every time you open  your projects, that might be a good candidate for an addition to **Scooter Utilities**, so feel free to [make a suggestion](https://github.com/ScottKirvan/ScooterUtils/issues/new?labels=enhancement&title=%5BFEATURE+REQUEST%5D).

-If you're looking for information on how to use the plugin, please check out the [User Documentation](https://github.com/ScottKirvan/ScooterUtils/blob/master/README.md).
-This document is for people using the [GitHub repository](https://github.com/ScottKirvan/ScooterUtils).
+If you're looking for information on how to use the plugin, please check out the [User Documentation](https://www.scottkirvan.com/ScooterUtils/notes/USER_README).
+This document is for people using the source code in the [GitHub repository](https://github.com/ScottKirvan/ScooterUtils).

 Branches
 --------